trisberg/springfun/README.md

 ## Features

 The `springfun` command can initialize Spring Boot based function app that will run on Knative serving.
 You can add new functions using the `add` command.
 It also integrates with Knative Eventing via an `--ce-type` option and can initialize functions that can handle CloudEvents via a Trigger.
-It uses the CloudEvents Java SDK for managing the CloudEvents.
+It uses the new Spring Cloud Function support for handling the CloudEvents.
 The Knative EventType resource must specify a JSON schema that will be used for generating a Java class for the CloudEvent payload.

 Here is a `springfun` command example: